 ICSI is quite similar to the traditional IVF procedure that involves the collection of gametes from each partner.
 The only difference between both is the method of achieving fertilization.
 In ICSI, a single sperm is picked up with a fine glass needle under the microscope and is directly injected into the egg.
 By this method, the ability of the sperm to penetrate the egg is no longer important as this has been assisted by the ICSI technique.

-4) TESA (Testicular sperm aspiration)- In TESA, a needle is inserted in the testicle and tissue/sperm are aspirated.
+In TESA, a needle is inserted in the testicle and tissue/sperm are aspirated.
 This procedure is done under local anaesthesia.
+This procedure is useful for cases where there is very less sperm available in the male.

 Apart from age, the likelihood of success depends on factors including: